NachoGalle/Pong_AI/README.md

 # Pong_AI
-Classic game of Pong (2 players) while programming an AI that learns how to play
+pong_game.py is the classic pong game for two players

+main.py is pong against an AI trained using the NEAT algorithm.